uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/plotting_discussion.rst

     $ ncks -A -h file1.nc file2.ncs

+The ``-A`` flag indicate that the output file (file2.nc in this case), should append (vs overwrite) data.
 Caution: the files need to be the same exact structure (the dimensions in common between files should have the same length, name and attributes).
 The data in file1.nc will be appended to file2.nc.
 This command processes files twice at a time.

 Operations with multiple variables
 -----------------------------------